- 1 Taking your IT contributions to the next level

 Elevating machine learning and AI.

 Machine learning will continue becoming “the standard” in enriching data and enabling business insights.
-Over time, it will not only inform how organisations activate insights, but how AI is used to automate routine business tasks and provide more data for use in additional technologies.
+Over time, it will not only inform how organizations activate insights, but how AI is used to automate routine business tasks and provide more data for use in additional technologies.

 Folding in edge computing.